HomeDigSoftware/bower_bi_project/README.md

 **********************************************************************
 Created the star model and finished the 1 ' 2 '3 ' 4 sections
+section 5: A
-section 5: I added a
+ I added a
 rental_hour & return_hour columns
-didn't have an idea for another one or something better
+rental_return_days_diff calc the days between rental and return dates didn't have an idea for another one or something better
+****
+5: B
+created a calculate column with prefix OR and 000